How to make an interactive video in 6 simple steps

 Viewers can play, pause, or forward the content in a typical passive video.
 But interactive videos allow viewers to interact with the story and decide the path to go, creating high-engagement moments.

 Consumers watch interactive videos differently because they feel within an immersive experience that shows elements like quizzes and hotspots.
 These are unique items that grab their attention.

 Taking advantage of personalization is a big plus since viewers are keen to pay attention to content that is relevant to them.
 This strategy is a secure road to higher click-through rates and better engagement levels.

-Whether your video is about marketing, sales, education, or human resources, interactive videos significantly boost viewer engagement.
+Whether your video is about marketing, sales, education, or human resources, creating your own interactive video will significantly boost viewer engagement.

-And although most brands are using video to connect with consumers, today interactive videos offer an excellent opportunity to stand out from the crowd.
-As a rule of thumb, consider the click-through rate of interactive videos higher up to 10 times than a regular video.
+And although most brands are using video to connect with consumers, today, interactive videos offer an excellent opportunity to stand out from the crowd.
+As a rule of thumb, consider interactive videos' click-through rates up to 10 times higher than regular videos.

 The process to make an interactive video requires work but is not difficult.
-Your conversions will increase with a good strategy, the right tools, and following simple steps.
+Your conversions will increase with a good strategy, the right tools, and a simple workflow.

-Planning is fundamental to getting reliable results.
+To make an interactive video, the first and fundamental step is planning.
 Concentrate your efforts on storytelling, who is your target viewer, what you want to communicate, and which is the best approach.

 Write a script for each element of the video, and if you decide to use branching, you will also need a script for every branch.

 Prepare written and graphic content for buttons, overlays, hotspots, and every interactive element you plan to include in the video.